chooper/charleshooper.net/source/_posts/2013-07-18-how-i-hacked-my-high-school.markdown

 pushing boxes around on a cart.

-My school's computer network consisted of a mix of sevaral flavors of Windows including Windows 95, Windows 98, Windows NT 4.0, and there were a few computers that we were testing Windows 2000.
+My school's computer network consisted of a mix of sevaral flavors of Windows including Windows 95, Windows 98, and Windows NT 4.0.
 Despite the large Microsoft-only network, we were using Novell for authentication and authorization.
 Each school in the district was networked together and part of this same Novell network.

 My school had reasonable filtering and monitoring in place for web traffic and it wasn't uncommon to hear of students getting into trouble